Like all joints, your knees are affected by rheumatoid arthritis, but many treatments are available to help easy your symptoms.

 - weakness or instability of your joint when you put weight on it

 - difficulty moving or straightening your knee joint

 - creaking, clicking, or popping noises when you move your joint

 Other symptoms of RA you might experience can include:

 - dry mouth and eyes, which can be a symptom of Sjögren’s disease

 - eye inflammation, such as uveitis (affecting the middle of your eye) or iritis (affecting your iris)

 - abnormal weight loss

-A doctor may ask you to put weight on the joint and listen for grinding (crepitus) or other unusual noises in the joint.
+A doctor may ask you to put weight on your joint and listen for grinding or other unusual noises.

 Depending on the severity and progression of RA in your knee, you may only need over-the-counter (OTC) medications.